 We have previously shown increased anticipatory and consummatory neural responses to rewarding and aversive food stimuli in women recovered from anorexia nervosa (AN).

 Aims

-To determine if these differences are trait markers for anorexia nervosa we examined the neural response in those with a familial history but no personal history of AN.
+To determine whether these differences are trait markers for AN, we examined the neural response in those with a familial history but no personal history of AN.

 Method